Ancastal/Reference-Management/README.md

 ## Description

 The Reference Management System (RMS) is a Python-based tool designed to organize and manage bibliographic references.
-It is tailored for researchers, students, and academics who need to handle a large number of references efficiently.
 The system supports operations like adding, editing, deleting, and searching references within a local database.
-Moreover, it integrates with arXiv, allowing users to search for scholarly articles by title, author, or abstract.
+Moreover, it integrates with arXiv API, allowing users to search for scholarly articles by title, author, or abstract.

 ## Features